archiewald/yapa-backend/README.md

 # 🍅 yapa backend

-This [express](https://expressjs.com/) app serves as a backend for pomodoro app you can access on https://yapa.kozubek.dev/
+This [express](https://expressjs.com/) app serves as a backend for a pomodoro app you can access on https://yapa.kozubek.dev/

 ## Environment